Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Clicking the speech bubble icon and ensure it loads the Contact page.

-Change the screen size to various mobile devices using devTools to verify that the navigation bar and footer are responsive.
+- Change the screen size to various mobile devices using devTools to verify that the navigation bar and footer are responsive.
 With the navbar becoming a burger menu and footer items stacking at the appropriate breakpoints.

+HOME PAGE

+- Change the screen size to various mobile device sizes using devTools to verify that the images and cards are responsive.
+With cards stacking at the appropriate breakpoints.
+- Click each individual restaurant card to make sure it takes you to the relevant individual restaurant page.
+- Cross check with the database to make sure that the restaurant's listed have "our_recommendation" marked as "on".

+RESTAURANTS